Accuracy as of:

 How does KLM compare to other airlines in terms of safety?

-KLM maintains a 7/7 safety rating from AirlineRatings and meets IOSA/EASA benchmarks.
-This places it among well-regulated network carriers[9], [7], [8].
+KLM holds a 7/7 safety rating from AirlineRatings and meets IOSA and EASA benchmarks.
+This places it alongside other well-regulated network carriers in Europe.[9], [7], [8]

 Where can I find more information about KLM’s safety record?